Appendix C - Derivable Traits

 Hashing with Hash

 It is possible to derive the Hash trait on structs and enums.
 This allows them to be hashed easily using any available hash function.
-For a struct or an enum to derive the Hash attribute, all fields or variants need to be themselves hashable.
+For a struct or an enum to derive the Hash attribute, all fields or variants need to be hashable themselves.

-You can refer to the Hashes section to get more information about how to hash complexe data types.
+You can refer to the Hashes section to get more information about how to hash complex data types.